vibdev/canvas-kit/modules/canvas-kit-react-avatar/README.md

 # Canvas Kit Avatar

-> A component showing a user's photo with a circular crop.
+A component showing a user's photo with a circular crop.

-## Install
+## Installation

 ```sh
 yarn add @workday/canvas-kit-react